changeworld/azure-docs.ja-jp/articles/data-factory/data-factory-copy-activity-tutorial-using-azure-resource-manager-template.md

         }
     }

+> [!IMPORTANT]
-> [AZURE.IMPORTANT] You may have separate parameter JSON files for development, testing, and production environments that you can use with the same Data Factory JSON template.
+> You may have separate parameter JSON files for development, testing, and production environments that you can use with the same Data Factory JSON template.
 By using a Power Shell script, you can automate deploying Data Factory entities in these environments.
+>
+>

 ## <a name="create-data-factory"></a>Create data factory
 1. Start **Azure PowerShell** and run the following command:
-    - Run `Login-AzureRmAccount` and enter the user name and password that you use to sign in to the Azure portal.
+   * Run `Login-AzureRmAccount` and enter the user name and password that you use to sign in to the Azure portal.
-    - Run `Get-AzureRmSubscription` to view all the subscriptions for this account.
+   * Run `Get-AzureRmSubscription` to view all the subscriptions for this account.
-    - Run `Get-AzureRmSubscription -SubscriptionName <SUBSCRIPTION NAME> | Set-AzureRmContext` to select the subscription that you want to work with.
+   * Run `Get-AzureRmSubscription -SubscriptionName <SUBSCRIPTION NAME> | Set-AzureRmContext` to select the subscription that you want to work with.
 2. Run the following command to deploy Data Factory entities using the Resource Manager template you created in Step 1.

         New-AzureRmResourceGroupDeployment -Name MyARMDeployment -ResourceGroupName ADFTutorialResourceGroup -TemplateFile C:\ADFGetStarted\ADFCopyTutorialARM.json -TemplateParameterFile C:\ADFGetStarted\ADFCopyTutorialARM-Parameters.json

 ## <a name="monitor-pipeline"></a>Monitor pipeline
 1. Log in to the [Azure portal](https://portal.azure.com) using your Azure account.
 2. Click **Data factories** on the left menu (or) click **More services** and click **Data factories** under **INTELLIGENCE + ANALYTICS** category.

     ![Data factories menu](media/data-factory-copy-activity-tutorial-using-azure-resource-manager-template/data-factories-menu.png)
 3. In the **Data factories** page, search for and find your data factory.

     ![Search for data factory](media/data-factory-copy-activity-tutorial-using-azure-resource-manager-template/search-for-data-factory.png)
 4. Click your Azure data factory.
 You see the home page for the data factory.

     ![Home page for data factory](media/data-factory-copy-activity-tutorial-using-azure-resource-manager-template/data-factory-home-page.png)
 5. Click **Diagram** tile to see the diagram view of your data factory.

     ![Diagram view of data factory](media/data-factory-copy-activity-tutorial-using-azure-resource-manager-template/data-factory-diagram-view.png)
 6. In the diagram view, double-click the dataset **SQLOutputDataset**.
 You see that status of the slice.
 When the copy operation is done, you the status set to **Ready**.

     ![Output slice in ready state](media/data-factory-copy-activity-tutorial-using-azure-resource-manager-template/output-slice-ready.png)
 7. When the slice is in **Ready** state, verify that the data is copied to the **emp** table in the Azure SQL database.